Redesigning rewards into clear, motivating Missions

 Messaging exploration

-I unified our reward language for clarity
+I unified reward language to improve clarity

 Messaging exploration

-I unified our reward language for clarity
+I unified reward language to add clarity

 This led me to propose “PowerUps”, a single, motivating term to unify reward labels.
 My goal was to streamline communication and energize engagement.